apache/flink/docs/apis/streaming_guide.md

 </div>
 </div>

-#### FlatMap on ConnectedDataStream
+#### FlatMap on ConnectedStreams
-The FlatMap operator for the `ConnectedDataStream` works similarly to CoMap, but instead of returning exactly one element after each map call the user can output arbitrarily many values using the Collector interface.
+The FlatMap operator for `ConnectedStreams` works similarly to CoMap, but instead of returning exactly one element after each map call the user can output arbitrarily many values using the Collector interface.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">